w3f/PSPs/PSPs/drafts/psp-22.md

     }
   ],
   "docs": [
-    " Atomically decreases the allowance granted to `spender` by the caller.", "",
+    "Atomically decreases the allowance granted to `spender` by the caller.", "",
-    " An `Approval` event is emitted.",
+    "An `Approval` event is emitted.",
     "",
-    " # Errors",
+    "# Errors",
     "",
-    " Reverts with error `InsufficientAllowance` if there are not enough tokens allowed", " by owner for `spender`.",
+    "Reverts with error `InsufficientAllowance` if there are not enough tokens allowed", "by owner for `spender`.",
     "",
-    " Reverts with error `ZeroSenderAddress` if sender's address is zero.", "",
+    "Reverts with error `ZeroSenderAddress` if sender's address is zero.", "",
-    " Reverts with error `ZeroRecipientAddress` if recipient's address is zero."
+    "Reverts with error `ZeroRecipientAddress` if recipient's address is zero."
   ],
   "mutates": true,
   "name": [